a09726537/tll-rdbms/README.md

 This repository contains the full implementation, poster, and datasets for the research presented in:

 **"Intelligent Anomaly Detection in Database Security: A Triple Loop Learning Framework"**
-📍 *Presented at ICSC 2025 by William K*
+📍 *Presented at ICSC 2025 by William K.*
 🏛 University of Vienna, Austria

 ---